 Read our Community Report for stories about who we are, what we do, and how we put our values into action.
-This work was made possible through the hard work of our partners, the Equitable Development Initiative, the Office of Arts & Culture, and 4Culture.
+This work was made possible through the hard work of our partners and partner organizations such as the Equitable Development Initiative, the Office of Arts & Culture, and 4Culture.

 Table of Contents

 After five years of organizing and fundraising, at the end of 2020 Black & Tan Hall purchased a permanent home at 5608 Rainier Ave South with funding from the City of Seattle’s Office of Planning & Community Development and the Cultural Facilities Fund of the Office of Arts & Culture, as well as countless hours of sweat equity from our 33 partners.

 Our focus in 2021 was on designing and renovating a forever safe space for community and culture to thrive.
 The community listening sessions we held in 2021 made it clear we are only as strong as the dreams of the people who bring the space alive.

 Photo: B&TH partners doing some work on the front facade.

 A major hurdle to opening back when Black & Tan Hall was renting 5608 Rainier Ave.
 South was the lack of sprinklers to reach full occupancy of the building.
 The first thing on our list when we purchased the building in 2020 was to finish the sprinkler system.
 And in 2021 we did just that!
 Additional structural support of the mezzanine was another required upgrade to reach full occupancy that General Contractors Len Can Builders (pictured below) completed in 2021.
 Next up are upgrades to the HVAC system and repairs to the south wall and the exterior drainage factors that damaged it.
 One hurdle at a time, Black & Tan Hall is moving towards opening the doors!